Home Academics Undergraduate Majors

 Exercise Science

-Exercise Science is an interdisciplinary program that prepares you for allied health, human movement, and physical education careers.
+Exercise science is an interdisciplinary program that prepares you for careers in allied health, human movement and physical education.

-With an emphasis on experiential learning and multiple research opportunities, you’ll develop the strong inquiry skills necessary to excel.
+With multiple research opportunities and experiential learning activities, you’ll develop the strong inquiry skills necessary to excel.

-Hands-on research is a core part of the exercise science program.
-Through your courses, you’ll:
+Hands-on research is a core part of our exercise science program.
+Through your courses, you will:

 • Be introduced to research methods and literature